Qwertyluk/DividendStatTool/readme.md

 - The user can download all symbols of US companies that exist in XTB broker.

-  - The user must have private account at XTB and provide his username and password to download existing symbols.
+  - The user must have personal account at XTB and provide his username and password to download existing symbols.

   - There is possibility to save downloaded symbols to a local file to avoid logging into the XTB service each time.